How to Get Rid of Hip Dips

 While exercises can target muscle mass around the hip area, their effectiveness in eradicating hip dips is limited.
 This is because the shape of hip dips is dictated by the underlying structures of bone, muscle, and tissue.

-Yorkville Sports Medicine Clinic in Toronto suggests specific exercises to target the muscles around the hip dips, including side leg raises, squats, and lunges.
+Yorkville Sports Medicine Clinic in Toronto suggests specific exercises to target the muscles around the hip dips, including side leg raises with resistance bands, squats, and lunges.

 This procedure (sometimes shortened to BBL) involves fat grafting, where fat is harvested from other body parts and injected into the hips, filling the dips for a smoother contour.